mitranim/wordplay/readme.md

 valiable (subject to expensive reparations if broken) © M

-apporved (when you want to tear the MR author a new one but end up approving) [ru] © LR
+apporved (when you want to tear the MR author a new one but end up approving) [ru] © VA

 climbactic (literal peak of a show) © M